Help After A Loss

 What is Grief Support?

 Helping family and friends deal with the loss of a loved one is a big part of what we do at JourneyCare.
 Grief (or bereavement) support plays a vital role in the overall hospice philosophy.
-While our hospice team supports and cares for the patient, the grief support counselors at JourneyCare continue to care for the family as they work through the grief process.
+While our care team supports and cares for the patient, the grief support counselors at JourneyCare continue to care for the family as they work through the grief process.
 Licensed counselors work closely with the patient’s family and caregivers to help them discover healthy ways to cope with loss and provide support after the passing of a loved one, to be a companion during the journey of grief.

 While there are no simple answers, our grief support team is specially trained to help families, children, spouses and friends to cope with loss and begin moving forward with their lives.
 Grief support is provided through compassionate listening, emotional support and grief education, privately or in group sessions, all in confidence.